-45 - January 14, 2025: Christopher Buttner, publisher of Calaveras2026Election.com, delivers opposition statement in the matter of Agenda Item 17: District Attorney's Office appointment of a Family Member candidate pursuant to County Code Section 2.64.645: January 14, 2025.
+45 - Christopher Buttner, publisher of Calaveras2026Election.com, delivers opposition statement in the matter of Agenda Item 17: District Attorney's Office appointment of a Family Member candidate pursuant to County Code Section 2.64.645 - January 14, 2025.
+Go to video.

 The Flipside of Incompetence is Corruption.